top of page

 Current Eye Certificate Clear

-DNA Clear EIC, CNM, HNPK, SD2, PRA
+Clear EIC, CNM, HNPK, PRA, carrier STGD

 FTW Timothy Plum at Hartleyjean